CharlesCNorton/yoflo-cli/README.md

 ### Model Download

 Option to download the Florence-2 model directly from the Hugging Face Hub.
 This simplifies the setup process by automating the model download and initialization.

+### Multi-Webcam Support

+Support for multiple webcams, allowing concurrent processing and inference on multiple video feeds.
+This is useful for surveillance systems, multi-view analysis, and other applications requiring inputs from several cameras.

 ## Model Information